Australian Institute of Health and Welfare (2022) Overweight and obesity, AIHW, Australian Government, accessed 03 December 2022.

 See Determinants of health for Indigenous Australians for information on overweight and obesity among Aboriginal and Torres Strait Islander people.

 Overweight and obesity rates differ across remoteness areas, with the lowest rates in Major cities.

 In 2017–18, a higher proportion of Australian children and adolescents aged 2–17 living in Inner regional areas were overweight or obese, compared with those living in Major cities (29% and 23% respectively).
 For children and adolescents living in Outer regional and remote areas, the proportion was 27% (ABS 2019).

 For Australians aged 18 and over, after adjusting for age differences, 70% of adults living in Outer regional and remote areas and 71% in Inner regional areas were overweight or obese, compared with 65% in Major cities (Figure 3).
 See Rural and remote health.

 Overweight and obesity rates differ across socioeconomic areas, with the highest rates in the lowest socioeconomic areas.

 In 2017–18, obesity rates for children and adolescents aged 2–17 were 2.4 times as high in the lowest socioeconomic areas (11%) compared with the highest socioeconomic areas (4.4%).
 For overweight and obesity combined, rates were also higher in the lowest socioeconomic areas (28%) compared with the highest socioeconomic areas (21%) (ABS 2019).

-Australians aged 18 and over in the lowest socioeconomic areas were more likely to be overweight or obese than those in the highest socioeconomic areas in 2017–18: 72% compared with 62% (after adjusting for age).
-Obesity rates were the underlying reason for this difference (38% compared with 24% respectively).
+In 2017–18, Australians aged 18 and over, after adjusting for age differences, in the lowest socioeconomic areas were more likely to be overweight or obese than those in the highest socioeconomic areas: 72% compared with 62%.
+Obesity rates were the underlying reason for this difference (38% compared with 24% respectively) (Figure 3).
 See Health across socioeconomic groups.

 For more information on overweight and obesity, see: